Food For Kids

 To watch a short video of local media coverage of both the needs and the Food For Kids solution, please click the image below.

 Food donations are provided by both individuals and corporate sectors of the community.
 The goal is to expand the Food For Kids program to help many more families.

 To read a another recent story in the Press Telegram, click here.

 - Each bag of food costs approximately $26.00.
 Donate to Food For Kids!

 - Review our list of appropriate food items and drop off your non-perishable food donations at our Torrance Food Pantry.
 We only accept food that has not passed its expiration date.

-- Contact Alexandra for more information about how else you can help.
+- Contact William for more information about how else you can help.